Going deeper — CIFAR, BatchNorm, ResNet

 Deeper CNN Parameters: 7,320,394

-It seems like BatchNorm with data augmentation really helped, the model is well regularised.
-For 15 epochs, it took about 457 seconds to train (~30s per epoch), which is reasonable, given 7.3M parameters.
+BatchNorm with data augmentation really helped — the model is well regularised.
+For 15 epochs it took ~457 seconds (~30s per epoch), which is reasonable given the 7.3M parameters.

 CIFAR-10 tests "Can your model learn?"